 Bart: Krusty, listen carefully, aliens are handing out free laser guns and cola that makes you go crazy.
 It'll be a massacre, the streets will be littered with lasered-off limbs and heads.

 Krusty: Yeah, right, and I'm getting into the Country Western Hall of Fame.
 It just ain't gonna happen, kid.

-- Anti-Frustration Feature: Fail a mission five times and the game allows you to skip it, except for the final mission.
+- Fail a mission five times and the game allows you to skip it, except for the final mission.

 - Typically, some of the best music in the game plays during some of the most frustrating missions.
 'Never Trust A Snake' is a good example.

-- Arson, Murder, and Jaywalking: Snake was taken prisoner when Wiggum could prove that he committed 3 crimes.
+- Arson, Murder, and Jaywalking: Snake was taken prisoner when Wiggum could prove that he committed three crimes.
 Strike 1: counterfeit designer jeans, the foulest of all crimes.
-Strike 2: running over an elderly person without a licence.
+Strike 2: running over an elderly person without a license.
 And strike 3: littering.

 - Awesome, yet Impractical: The rocket car in Level 1 is extremely fast... but is barely controllable and is extremely fragile.
 You'll total it in one hit.

 - Back Seats are Just for Show: The Player Characters that hop into a car take the passenger's seat - even with the Car Built for Homer, which has a giant seat in the back.
 Averted in at least on mission where Lisa has to help Skinner run errands, Lisa hops in the passenger seat and his mother is sitting in the back.